redhat-best-practices-for-k8s/certsuite/README.md

 ./run-cnf-suites.sh -f networking lifecycle affiliated-certification operator
 ```

 As with "run-tnf-container.sh", if `-f` is not specified here, the tnf will run in 'diagnostic' mode.
+Also, `-s` option to skip tests can be used.
 See [Run the tests](#run-the-tests) section for more info.

 By default the claim file will be output into the same location as the test executable.
 The `-o` argument for
 `run-cnf-suites.sh` can be used to provide a new location that the output files will be saved to.
 For more detailed